home-assistant/developers.home-assistant/docs/add-ons/testing.md

 - Open the root folder inside VS Code, and when prompted re-open the window inside the container (or, from the Command Palette, select 'Rebuild and Reopen in Container').
 - When VS Code has opened your folder in the container (which can take some time for the first run) you'll need to run the task (Terminal -> Run Task) 'Start Home Assistant', which will bootstrap Supervisor and Home Assistant.
 - You'll then be able to access the normal onboarding process via the Home Assistant instance at `http://localhost:8123/`.

-The add-on(s) under development will be automatically found in the Local Add-ons repository.
+- The add-on(s) found in your root folder will automatically be found in the Local Add-ons repository.

 For standalone add-ons, there also exists an [addon devcontainer template][hassio-addon-devcontainer] on GitHub which provides the same boilerplate dev container for new add-on projects.